CHC50121 Diploma of Early Childhood Education and Care

 Learners will be required to complete 240 hours of practical placement.
 The students are provided with an industry learning environment and will have assessments linking to multiple units of competency that they will need to be completed during placement.

-Diversitat organises and administers work placements to students during course services where required.
+Diversitat organises and administers work placements to students during course services.
 The opportunity of work placement provides:

 - The student with the opportunity to gain real world experience in their chosen industry;

 - The student to gain initial access to a potential future employer; and

 - The host employer to support and ‘test’ a student as a potential employee.

 Workplace learning programs are to achieve curriculum outcomes and enhance the vocational, educational and social development of students.

 Diversitat ensures that students with special needs are provided with opportunities on the same basis as other students.
 This includes identifying and liaising with the workplace around adjustments and accommodations that students with disabilities may require.

 BSBTWK502Manage team effectiveness